What is PP&E (Property, Plant, and Equipment)?

 Property, plant, and equipment will include any of a company’s long-term, fixed assets.
 PP&E assets are tangible, identifiable, physical and expected to generate an economic return for the company for more than one year, or one operating cycle (whichever is longer).
 The account can include machinery, equipment, vehicles, buildings, land, office space, office equipment, and furnishings, among others.
 Note that, of all these asset classes, land is generally one of the only assets that does not depreciate over time.

 If a company produces machinery (for sale), that machinery does not classify as property, plant, and equipment.
 The machinery used to produce the machinery for sales is PP&E, but the machinery for sale will be classified as inventory.
 The same goes for real estate companies that hold building and land under their assets.
 Their office buildings and land are PP&E, but the apartments they sell are inventory.

 Net PP&E = Gross PP&E + Capital Expenditures – Accumulated Depreciation

-In the month of May 2017, Factory Corp. had machinery worth with a gross worth of $5,000,000.
+In May 2017, Factory Corp. owned machinery with a gross value of $5,000,000.
 Accumulated depreciation for the same machinery was at $2,100,000.
 Due to the wear and tear of the machinery, the company decided to purchase another $1,000,000 in new equipment.
 For this period, the depreciation expense for all old and new equipment is $150,000.

 Thus, the ending balance is $3,750,000.
 This is found by taking $5,000,000 + $1,000,000 – $2,100,000 – $150,000.